canon-cmre-kym-eden/ckanext-ingest/README.md

             "details": {"count": len(deleted), "before": before}
         }

 ```

 ## Advanced

-To get the most from ingestion workflows, you can make strategies and records
+To get the most from ingestion workflows, try writing reusable strategies and
-reusable.
-Details below will help you in achieving this.
+records using details below

 ### Strategy autodetection

 `strategy` argument for actions is optional.
-When it missing, the plugins will
+When it missing, the plugins
-choose the most suitable strategy for the ingested source.
-This feature relies
+chooses the most appropriate strategy for the ingested source.
+This feature
-on `can_handle` and `must_handle` methods of the extraction strategy.
-Both
+relies on `can_handle` and `must_handle` methods of the extraction
-methods receive the mimetype of the source and the source itself and return
+strategy.
+Both methods receive the mimetype of the source and the source itself
-`True`/`False`.
+and return `True`/`False`.

-Amont all strategies that return `True` from `can_handle`, plugin will choose
+Among all strategies that return `True` from `can_handle`, plugin selects the
-the first that returns `True` from `must_handle`.
-If there is no such strategy,
+first strategy that returns `True` from `must_handle` as well.
+If there is no
-the first `can_handle` wins.
+such strategy, the first `can_handle` wins.

 `ckanext.ingest.shared.ExtractionStrategy` defines both these
 methods. `must_handle` always returns `False`. `can_handle` return `True` if